kwoojong/Utilizing-LLMs-with-restricted-data/README.md

-# Coding Physical Intimate Partner Violence in Suicide Narratives with a Local LLM
+# Coding Physical Intimate Partner Violence in Suicide Narratives with Local LLMs

 This repository documents a transparent procedure for coding suicide case narratives for evidence of **physical intimate partner violence (IPV)** in the